Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 • Use a Florence rental car to travel to another place in Italy if you have a lot of luggage and don’t want to lug it on and off trains.

-Good To Know: Remember to check the one-way drop-off fee.
+Tip: Remember to check the one-way drop-off fee.

 RENTING A CAR IN FLORENCE ITALY – MAIN COMPANIES